Ways to Use Properties

 Property value is stored when you save the object to a MAT-file

-Can use a set access method to control possible values, but you are not required to use such methods.
+Can use a set access method to control possible values when set

 You want to be able to save the property value in a MAT-file